-Soon after joining the S&D Aftercare program, Levi re-discovered her passion for baking and cooking, and prepared to open bed & breakfast business when she returned home.
+Soon after joining the S&D Aftercare program, Levi re-discovered her passion for baking and cooking, and prepared to open a bed & breakfast when she returned home.
 S&D funded her to complete a vocational certificate in food hygiene.
-Under the guidance of S&D’s staff, counselor and case worker, Levi organized a fundraising campaign by offering catering services, raising enough seed money.
+Under the guidance of S&D’s staff, counselor and caseworker, Levi organized a fundraising campaign by offering catering services, raising enough seed money.

 How Levi made the decision to leave the red light districts

 When Exodus ran into her friends several months after she joined the Sons & Daughters Aftercare program, she tried to persuade them to follow her path – leave the red light districts and build a new career.
 Destiny and Levi were hesitant.
 It all sounded too good to be true.
 One day, in her weekly counseling session, Exodus asked her counselor to pray for her two friends, Destiny and Levi.

 In prayer, her counsellor got the words “exhausted heart”, “back pain” and “headaches”, and asked God to begin the healing process in the two women.

 When Exodus shared this with her friends, they were stunned.
 The counselor had never met them, and yet those were exactly the problems they have been struggling with.
 Destiny and Levi finally understood that God is looking out for them, and calling them to become daughters of God.